cha0s86/fruits/README.md

 ## 🍎 Game Mechanics

 ### Fruit Eating
-- Eat red apples (Player 1) and green pears (Player 2/AI)
+- Each fruit has its own target fruit (20x20)
+- Eating a target fruit increases size by 10x10 and resets projectiles to 3
-- Grow larger with each fruit consumed
+- Minimum fruit size is 20x20
-- Reset projectile count to 3 when eating

 ### Projectiles (AI Mode Only)
-- Limited to 3 projectiles per player
-- Reset to 3 when eating fruits
+- Only Apple can shoot (mouse click)
+- AI fruits can shoot if AI shooting is enabled
-- Hit opponents to reduce their size
+- Projectiles reduce opponent's size by 10 (min 20x20)
-- Projectiles disappear when hitting or going out of bounds
+- Projectiles disappear on hit or out of bounds

 ### Win Condition
-- Cover the entire screen to win
+- Any fruit that covers the entire screen wins
-- Console displays winner message
+- Console displays the winner's name

 ### Transparency Effects
-- Players become semi-transparent when overlapping fruits or each other
+- Fruits become semi-transparent when overlapping other fruits or their target
-- Visual feedback for interactions

 ## 🏆 Victory Conditions
 - **Size-based**: Grow large enough to cover the entire screen
 - **Console feedback**: Winner announcement displayed
 - **Game ends**: Automatic termination after win

 ## 🔧 Technical Details
 - **Engine**: SDL2 for graphics, input, and window management
 - **Language**: C++
 - **Architecture**: Single-threaded game loop